menu

 Converse is a very small town located in the state of Indiana.
 With a population of 1,139 people and just one neighborhood, Converse is the 306th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Converse is generally considered to be a blue-collar town.
-56.72% of the Converse workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Converse, you'll notice that it is more blue-collar than most other communities in America.
+56.72% of Converse’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Converse is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Converse who work in office and administrative support (17.54%), management occupations (6.61%), and food service (4.78%).

 The per capita income in Converse in 2022 was $26,901, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $107,604 for a family of four.
 However, Converse contains both very wealthy and poor people as well.